Val Venis: Controversy

-In February 2020, Morley came under fire from many wrestlers and wrestling fans after making several comments criticizing All Elite Wrestling's decision to put their women's championship on a transgender wrestler, Nyla Rose.
-Morley commented on his Twitter and Facebook profiles, arguing that Rose was a biological man and saying only a "real woman" should be holding a women's championship.
+In February 2020, Morley came under fire from many wrestlers and wrestling fans after making several comments criticizing All Elite Wrestling (AEW)'s decision to put their women's championship on a transgender wrestler, Nyla Rose.
+Morley commented on his Twitter and Facebook profiles, arguing that Rose was a biological male and saying only a "real woman" should be holding a women's championship.
 Several professional wrestlers in many promotions immediately came to Rose's defense, most notably Cody and Dustin Rhodes, and criticized Morley's views.
+In February 2024, Morley received similar backlash for an edited image of a selfie involving Cody Rhodes and a transgender flag that a trans fan brought to a WWE live event, saying that the trans fan "needs the power of Jesus to affirm their salvation instead of affirming a mental disorder."

 Morley has been known to express libertarian political beliefs and to be a believer in QAnon conspiracy theories.
 On his YouTube channel, "Top Shelf Anarchy," he advocates for anarchy and claims that "the government" is a "criminal organization."
-His channel features several videos of Morley attempting to film in facilities that prohibit video recording, and the resulting confrontations with security and law enforcement officers, a practice described by practitioners as "First Amendment audits," often associated with the sovereign citizen movement.
+His channel features several videos of Morley attempting to film in facilities that prohibit video recording, and the resulting confrontations with security and law enforcement officers, a practice described by practitioners as "First Amendment audits".
+Morley has on multiple occasions posted COVID-19 vaccine misinformation on his social media pages, most notably following the death of wrestler Bray Wyatt after a heart attack exacerbated by COVID.
 In January 2021, Morley was temporarily banned from Twitter for violating their child sexual exploitation policy after posting a photo which he claimed showed Hunter Biden having sex with Malia Obama.
-He also claimed that 2020 president-elect Joe Biden is a pedophile, due to numerous videos which show Biden sniffing young children, kissing them, and holding them tightly close to him while they appear uncomfortable, among other behavior.